TristanDesjardins/flappybird-AI-NEAT/README.md

 ## Main files
-- flappybird_neat.py : to run NEAT algo and saved best model
+- flappybird_neat.py : to run NEAT algo and save best model
-- flappybird.py : if 'AI' == True, AI will be playing. if 'AI' == False, you can play the game yourself!
+- flappybird.py : if 'AI' == True, AI will be playing. if 'AI' == False, you can play the game yourself

 ## Installation
 - python 3.9.12